njaglobal/SportsOS/docs/architecture/organization-model.md

 # Organization Model

 > Team vs Organization, and the tenancy boundary.
-See ADR-004, `tenancy.md`.
+See ADR-004, ADR-010,
+> `tenancy.md`.

 ## Organization

-An `Organization` is any structured body that owns or governs sport activity.
+An `Organization` is any structured body that owns or governns sport activity.
 It is discriminated by `kind`:

 | `kind` | Examples |